Efficient Transformers with Dynamic Token Pooling: Results

-\paragraph{Time and Space Complexity} To showcase the advantages of efficiency resulting from higher SFs more concretely, we present measurements of memory consumption and training time of our implementation based on Pytorch run on a typical GPU with full float precision (\cref{fig:mem}).
-With a shortening factor of 2, the model reduces memory consumption and training time by $43\%$ and $44\%$, respectively, compared to a vanilla Transformer.
-Increasing the shortening factor to 4, where dynamic-pooling Hourglass still manages to achieve superior BPC scores, reduces memory consumption and training time by $53\%$ and $60\%$, respectively.
-This allows to increase the size of the models or fit them on hardware with lower compute budgets, while simultaneously benefiting its performance.
+\paragraph{Time and Space Complexity} To capture the concrete gains in efficiency of models with higher SFs, we have measured the memory consumption and training time of our PyTorch implementation of \texttt{text8} models on a typical GPU (NVIDIA GV100 32GB).
+The results in \cref{fig:mem} apply to dynamic-pooling (Gumbel, Whitespace, Unigram, and Entropy), fixed-pooling, and vanilla Transformers (only for SF=1).
+Note that these results are identical for both fixed-pooling and dynamic-pooling Hourglass for the same SF as the cost of the boundary predictor is negligible.
+With a shortening factor $SF=2$, the model reduces both memory consumption and training time by over $40\%$, compared to a vanilla Transformer.
+At $SF=4$, where dynamic-pooling Hourglass still achieves superior BPC scores, resource consumption is reduced between $50\%$ and $60\%$ and training is 2.5$\times$ faster.
+This allows models to increase in size with the same compute budget (which depends on the hardware), while simultaneously benefiting their performance.

-\paragraph{Scaling the Model} We investigate if the performance of dynamic-pooling Transformers scales well in terms of model size, by adding more layers in the middle block.
-We focus on this block as it increases the model depth (and hence its capacity) while retaining the highest efficiency as it operates on shortened sequences.
-We present this ablation in \cref{fig:scaling}.
+\paragraph{Scaling the Model} We investigate if dynamic-pooling Transformers scale well in terms of model size, by adding more layers in the middle block (\cref{fig:scaling}).
+We focus on this block as it increases the model depth (and hence its capacity) while retaining a higher efficiency due to operating on shortened sequences.
 We find that the gains from dynamic pooling are consistent across all numbers of layers.
 Extrapolating from the trends, dynamic pooling holds promise to continue providing benefits even in extremely large language models.

+\paragraph{Average-pooling vs Sub-sampling} As an ablation, we also compare two different methods to represent groups of tokens when shortening the input sequence length: average pooling, used in our experiments, and sub-sampling, i.e. selecting only the last token as a representative for each group.
+As it emerges from \cref{tab:shortening}, average pooling yields superior performance in all models, including both fixed and dynamic pooling Transformers.

-\paragraph{Other Efficient Transformer Models} Finally, we remark that our method differs from some efficient Transformer algorithms, which reduce the quadratic complexity of attention \cite{child2019generating,leethorp2022fnet,choromanski2021rethinking,wang2020linformer}, as it focuses on length reduction.
-Combining both strategies may yield further gains.
-Moreover, those efficient variants tend to trade quality for efficiency.
-We have shown that the dynamic-pooling mechanism improves both simultaneously in our experiments.
+\paragraph{Other Efficient Transformer Models} Finally, we remark that our method differs from most efficient Transformer algorithms, which reduce the quadratic complexity of attention \cite{child2019generating,leethorp2022fnet,choromanski2021rethinking,wang2020linformer}, as it focuses on length reduction.
+While previous efficient variants tend to trade quality for efficiency, we have shown that the dynamic-pooling mechanism improves both simultaneously in our experiments.
+Moreover, \citet{nawrot2021hierarchical} has shown that combining both strategies yields further gains.